 Uruguay approved the Decree that urges the National Administration of Electric Power Plants and Transmissions (UTE) to implement a program of commercial benefits for industrial companies located in the national territory that increase the physical volume exported.
 UTE subscribers categorized as industrial, according to their main line of business, will be able to access the aforementioned benefits.
 The benefit will be associated with the increase in one quarter of the physical volume sold to the external market and will consist of a discount in the billing of the energy charge without net VAT of other commercial discounts granted to the company, which will be made by UTE after the evaluation that perform the MIEM, for each quarter considered.
-The measure is aimed at promoting the use of industrial production capacity through the industrial sector, assessing that, as a consequence of the energy policy promoted, the generation of renewable origin has undergone extraordinary development and has strengthened the national energy matrix, causing that there are, at certain times, surpluses of electricity generation from renewable sources in relation to the internal demand for electrical energy, which offers opportunities to implement sectoral policies of promotion to the industry.
+The measure is aimed at promoting the use of industrial production capacity through the implementation of a measure that encourages the increase in physical volume exported, the generation of renewable origin has undergone extraordinary development and has strengthened the national energy matrix, causing that there are, at certain times, surpluses of electricity generation from renewable sources in relation to the internal demand for electrical energy, which offers opportunities to implement sectoral policies of promotion to the industry.